getgrav/grav-learn/pages/20/08.advanced/05.flex/03.custom-types/doc.md

 Everything here is optional refinement on top of the minimal version.
 Add only what you need, when you need it.

+> [!NOTE]
-!!!
-The form looks the same whether it came from a page, a configuration file, or a plugin blueprint.
+> The form looks the same whether it came from a page, a configuration file, or a plugin blueprint.
 Treat `form.fields` as the form an administrator sees, and make sure it contains every field an object can hold.
 If you already know how to build **[Forms](/20/forms)**, you already know how to write this section.

 ## Blueprint anatomy